cryptoking710/launderettenear-nextjs/replit.md

 - Premium listings displayed at top with special badge
 - Responsive card-based layout
 - Automatic geolocation with fallback
+- **Advanced filtering** by features, price range, and opening hours
+- **List/Map view toggle** with interactive markers and clustering
+- **Detailed launderette pages** with full information, photos, and reviews
+- **User reviews and ratings** with star ratings and comments

 ### Admin Interface
 - Firebase Google authentication